nicolasluna/solidity-ethkipu-auction/README.md

 ### Auction Parameters

 - **startTime**: The start time of the auction, set when the contract is deployed.
-- **endTime**: The end time of the auction, initially set to 1 minute from the start time.
+- **endTime**: The end time of the auction, initially set to 10 days from the start time.
-- **EXTENSION_TIME**: The time added to the auction if a bid is placed within 10 minutes of the auction's end (set to 1 minute).
+- **EXTENSION_TIME**: The time added to the auction if a bid is placed within 10 minutes of the auction's end.
 - **winnerBid**: The current highest bid in the auction.
 - **winnerBidder**: The address of the current highest bidder (winner).